swiftlang/swift-testing/Sources/Testing/Testing.docc/LimitingExecutionTime.md

 resources to complete, may rely on downloaded data from a server, or may otherwise be dependent on external factors.

-If a test may stall indefinitely or may consume too many system resources to complete effectively, consider setting a time limit for it so that it's marked as failing if it runs for an excessive amount of time.
+If a test might stall indefinitely or might consume too many system resources to complete effectively, consider setting a time limit for it so that it's marked as failing if it runs for an excessive amount of time.
 Use the ``Trait/timeLimit(_:)-4kzjp`` trait as an upper bound: